quantify-os/quantify-core/docs/usage.rst

 The top level directory in the file system where output is saved to.
 This directory can be controlled using the :meth:`~quantify.data.handling.get_datadir` and :meth:`~quantify.data.handling.set_datadir` functions.

-We recommend to change the default directory when starting the python kernel (after importing Quantify); and to settle for a single common data directory for all notebooks/experiments within your measurement setup/PC (e.g., :code:`D:\\Data`).
+We recommend to change the default directory when starting the python kernel (after importing Quantify); and to settle for a single common data directory for all notebooks/experiments within your measurement setup/PC (e.g., :code:`D:\\quantify-data`).

 Quantify provides utilities to find/search and extract data, which expects all your experiment containers to be located within the same directory (under the corresponding date subdirectory).